| | |

 Warm Spinach Salad

 There is so much to love about this spinach salad.
 First off – bacon.
 Second off – sautéed onion and mushrooms warm the spinach, which makes the spinach nutrients more readily available.
-Here’s a great article explaining it.
+Here’s a great article explaining why that is.

 Helpful tips